 - How to pick your first card

-- how your credit is affected simply by having credit cards
+- How your credit reports & scores are affected by simply having a credit card

 - The basics of how to use credit cards

-- some easy tips for keeping your credit in great shape
+- Some easy tips for keeping your credit reports & scores in great shape

 Throughout the guide you’ll find links to pages and videos that dive deeper into specific topics.
 Follow all of those to get the most out of this guide.

-Once you’re done, we invite you to send your specific questions and one of us will write right back to you right away.
-We want to know what you find confusing or want to know more about, and we always appreciate it when people drop a quick note just to tell us what particular sections they found most helpful.
+Once you’re done, we invite you to send us your specific questions.
+One of us will write back to you right away.
+We want to know what you find confusing or want to know more about.

-Our goal is to help you develop good long-term habits, and an understanding about how to establish great credit history.
+Our goal is to help you develop good long-term habits and an understanding of how to establish great credit history.
 Building great credit takes time and this guide can be a great first step in the right direction.

 This is not a guide about using risky techniques to try to manipulate credit scoring systems.
-Instead, we’ll help you understand the fundamental factors that impact credit scores so you’ll be able to make good decisions and build your scores responsibly.
+Instead, we’ll help you understand the fundamental factors that impact credit scores so you’ll be able to make good decisions and use credit cards to build your scores responsibly.

-You also won’t find information on this site about signing up for a card just to get a quick signup bonus and game rewards point systems.
-We want to give you the knowledge to choose to credit cards that will be a great fit for you for the long-term, or a card that is best for you wherever you are in the building process right now.
+You also won’t find information on this site about signing up for lots of cards quickly just to get the signup bonus and then cancel them.
+We want to give you the knowledge to choose credit cards that will be a great long-term fit for you.
+So, let’s get started!Read more 7 Advantages of Credit Cards, Plus How to Use Them Without Fear

-Your credit history is your past behavior as a borrower of money.
-Companies use this past behavior to determine how likely you are to pay money back, or more generally how trustworthy and reliable you are.
+Your credit history is a record of your past behavior as a borrower of money.
+Lenders use this past behavior to determine how likely you are to pay money back, or more generally how trustworthy and reliable you are.

-People with the best credit history (both in length of history and lack of negative items) are seen by lenders as very reliable borrowers, likely to pay the money back on time and in full.
+People with a long history of on-time payments are seen by lenders as very reliable borrowers, likely to pay loans back on time and in full.